Slamy/Wiki_MiSTer/Main-Joystick-Mapping.md

 2. MiSTer gamepad is mapped automatically to cores<sup>1</sup>
 3. If needed, you can override at any time per core (and per controller) via OSD menu

-<sup>1 - Mapping of MiSTer gamepad into cores has two "flavors" of operation, chosen by INI file</sup>
+<sup>1 - Mapping of MiSTer gamepad into cores has two "flavors" of operation, chosen by INI file.
+More below.</sup>

 ### MiSTer Gamepad